Hogfeldt/bioconda_recipe_gen/docs/development/futurework.rst

 Suggetions for future work
 ==========================

-This pages is a compilation of suggestions for improvements that we haven't had the time to make.
+This page is a compilation of suggestions for improvements that we haven't had the time to make.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Generalizing how to find binaries/libraries in packages